*Authentic Dogs is reader-supported. We may earn commissions if you buy through our links.

 Another complete kit is the one from PetTech.
 They also have an ultra-quiet, cordless clipper, four guards, nail clipper, nail file, comb, two pairs of shears (one serrated as well), cleaning brush, and blade oil.
 The blades are adjustable too to suit the length of your dog’s coat.

-It’s very similar to the Sminiker set, but it deserves recognition for quality and the lifetime replacement guarantee.
-If any of the pieces on the set are damaged or got easily broken, you’ll get a refund or a replacement anytime.
+It’s very similar to the Sminiker set, but it deserves recognition for quality and the lifetime authenticdogs02-20nt guarantee.
+If any of the pieces on the set are damaged or got easily broken, you’ll get a refund or a authenticdogs02-20nt anytime.
 The set is a bit expensive than the first two options, but I’m willing to let a few dollars slip for the excellent guarantee.

 Take note that aside from getting a dog grooming kit, you should practice proper grooming methods.
 A clipper, no matter how safe, can cause injuries if the handler isn’t skilled enough.
 Start with the biggest clip guard and work your way from there.
 Do things as gentle as possible to prevent any issues.